OpenClaw Identity Guide

 SMS Warm-up

 New local numbers go through 10DLC campaign propagation, which takes ~10–15 minutes.
 During that window inbound SMS works immediately, but outbound returns 409 sender_sms_pending.
 The agent page surfaces this as "warming up" rather than an error.
 Recipients must reply START to any number in the org before they can receive outbound SMS.
+Phone-number types, opt-in rules, and per-number sending limits are Inkbox platform behavior — the Inkbox docs are the authoritative reference.

 Deploy